roshanlc/OshoDarshan/README.md

 ## OshoDarshan

-- An android application to download Osho's discourses easily from `oshoworld.com`
+- An android application to search Osho's discourses easily from `oshoworld.com`
 - An application developed for the completion of course `Mobile Application Development`